juancumbeq/platzi-react-with-vite-tailwind/README.md

 </Link>
 ```

-The `MyOrder` component access to the order array and extracts the last element, the last order, access the element but specifically the products property which is another array.
-This array contains the `cartProducts` information, so we can iterate over that rendering the `OrderCard` component.
+The `MyOrder` component accesses the order array and extracts the last element, which is the last order.
+It then accesses the products property of that element, which is another array.
+This array contains the `cartProducts` information, allowing us to iterate over it and render the `OrderCard` component.

 MyOrder: